 Being a huge fan of spaghetti squash, I find a ton of ways to bring variety to every meal when I cook with it.
 My husband always tells my friends that I cannot cook the same dish twice.
 This is true.
 It also demonstrates that making healthy meals should not be a struggle.
 Use those ingredients that you’ve got in your pantry and in the fridge to make every dinner a memorable experience!

-If you are shooting for something with an abundance of Vitamin C – grab a spaghetti squash into your shopping basket from your next trip to a farmer’s market or your local store with fresh produce.
+If you are shooting for something with an abundance of Vitamin C – grab a spaghetti squash into your shopping basket on your next trip to a farmer’s market or your local store.
 You are going to enjoy the ease and versatility of preparing this amazingly powerful vegetable.
 Baking is one of the prominent ways to start the preparation of the squash.
 After that – your creativity can be let loose.

-Think of many fillings and fixings you can add inside the boat of the boastful amount of yellow spaghetti-ful fiberous goodness!
+Think of many fillings and fixings you can add inside the boat of the boastful amount of yellow spaghetti-like and fiber-rich goodness!
 If you are a vegetarian lover – add freshly cut or sauteed vegetables.
 If you want to go after meat and fish options or tofu – wow, you are a winner here, too!

 In addition to Vitamin C, you are to load your body with Vitamins A, B-6, thiamin, riboflavin, niacin, folate, pantothenic acid and vitamin K. This family of antioxidants and immune system benefactors is hard to ignore!

 The amounts of Manganese – the mineral that is crucial to our bone health, tissue development and sex hormones functioning – cannot be ignored either.
 One cup contains about 8% of the RDA recommended amounts of this mineral.
 It seems like a small amounts, but we do not need a ton of this mineral to rip the benefits in well-being.

 Charge your imagination with yummy fillings and head to the kitchen with your inspiration and spaghetti squash in hand!